sepandhaghighi/pyrgg/README.md

 </div>

 ## Overview
-pyrgg is a simple synthetic random graph generator based on <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a> format this software generate input file for graph processing applications.
+pyrgg is a synthetic random graph generator based on <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a> format this software generate input file for graph processing applications.